-One of the most popular and affordable options is The Tea Room at the Queen Victoria Building, a heritage-listed building filled with boutique shops and restaurants.
+One of the most popular and affordable places to visit for high tea is The Tea Room at the Queen Victoria Building, a heritage-listed building filled with boutique shops and restaurants.
 Your kids will feel like royalty perched upon a soft, velvet chair under crystal chandeliers in the Grand Ballroom.
 You'll find all the mouthwatering favorites here: scones with clotted cream, cucumber finger sandwiches, and 29 different teas, as well as plenty of petite and pretty sugar-laced treats for the kids.

 Many Sydney hotels host special children's high teas.
-The Langham, Sydney pampers kids with themed high teas during Aussie school holidays, like The Tale of Mr. Rabbit afternoon tea, and the Sofitel Sydney Darling Harbour presents a Parisian high tea themed around the children's book, Claris, The Chicest Mouse in Paris–kids will even receive a souvenir gift bag.
+The Langham, Sydney pampers kids with themed high teas during Aussie school holidays, like The Tale of Mr. Rabbit afternoon tea.
 Feel like dressing up?
 Head to the Radisson Blu Plaza Hotel Sydney for a Kids in the City High Tea, designed by kids for kids.

 10. Horseback Ride at Centennial Parklands

-The park is also home to well-maintained cycling paths for kids who prefer to ride a bike rather than a horse, and you'll also find the fantastic nature-based Ian Potter Children's Wild Play Garden here, with a treehouse, slides, and a magical bamboo forest.
+Are horses not for you?
+The park is also home to well-maintained cycling paths for kids who prefer to ride a bike.
+Plus you'll find the fantastic nature-based Ian Potter Children's Wild Play Garden here, with a treehouse, slides, and a magical bamboo forest.